cyber-evangelists/diva-apk-lab-solution/README.md

-Here's a guide to get started with solving the challenges in DIVA, including the prerequisites you mentioned:
+Here's a guide to get started with solving the challenges in DIVA, including the prerequisites mentioned:

 ### Prerequisites
 Before you dive into solving challenges with DIVA, ensure you have the following tools installed and ready: